daniegarcia254/SmartCULM/README.md

 ####Basic Configuration
 Project is prepared to be build, compiled and deployed either with **Eclipse IDE** or **IntellJ Idea**.
 You have available a branch for each of the IDEs mentioned.

 The needed libraries are included in the [pom.xml](https://github.com/daniegarcia254/SmartCULM/tree/master/pom.xml) file, so ***Maven*** should be used.
-Those libraries should be in the dir *WebContent/WEB-INF/lib*.
+Those libraries should be placed in the directory *WebContent/WEB-INF/lib*.